 Annual Champions Fighting Cancer Walk

 Our largest fundraiser.
 Each year since 2000, on the first Sunday in May, the Foundation has partnered with Signature Healthcare Foundation (Brockton Hospital) and held an Annual Champions Fighting Cancer Walk.
 Men and women, children and seniors, businesses and clubs come together and walk across Brockton to raise money to fight cancer in our community.
-To date the Walk has raised nearly THREE million dollars for cancer support!
+To date the Walk has raised over $3,600,000 for cancer support!

 Contributions and Support

-The Chrystine M. Sullivan Foundation has pledged $50,000 to the new Comprehensive Cancer Care Center at Signature Healthcare Brockton Hospital opened in 2017, in partnership with Beth Israel Deaconess Medical Center, Harvard Medical Faculty and Vantage Oncology, this state-of-the-art cancer center has brought "Boston to Brockton" giving patients local access to the most modern and sophisticated treatment and technologies for diagnostic testing, chemotherapy, radiation therapy and immunotherapy - the new ideas just coming into the world.
+With a $10,000 donation in 2020, The Chrystine M. Sullivan Foundation has met it's pledge of $50,000 in to the new Comprehensive Cancer Care Center at Signature Healthcare Brockton Hospital.
+This facility opened in 2017, in partnership with Beth Israel Deaconess Medical Center, Harvard Medical Faculty and Vantage Oncology, this state-of-the-art cancer center has brought "Boston to Brockton" giving patients local access to the most modern and sophisticated treatment and technologies for diagnostic testing, chemotherapy, radiation therapy and immunotherapy - the new ideas just coming into the world.

 The Foundation wants to continue Granting to these critical organizations with more funding so that they can continue with their mission of helping people and their families going through cancer.